shizuo-kaji/CubicalRipser_3dim/README.md

 - convert DIPHA's output **result.output** into an Numpy array **result.npy**

     % python dipha2npy.py result.output result.npy

+## V and T constructions
+There are two major ways to build a filtred cubical complex from an image (that is, a function over a grid).
+- In the V-construction, each pixel in the image corresponds to the 0 cell.
+- In the T-construction, each pixel in the image corresponds to the top cell.

+In the 2D setting, the V-construction amounts to considering 4-neighbour pixel connectivity, whereas the T-construction amounts to considering 8-neighbour pixel connectivity.

+Cubical Ripser provides two versions of executables:
+- for the V-construction: cubicalripser, cripser (python module)
+- for the T-construction: tcubicalripser (no python module provided)

+By the Alexander duality, the following two give essentially the same results:

+    ./cubicalripser input.npy
+    ./tcubicalripser --embedded input.npy

+The difference is in the sign of the filtration and the permanent cycle.

+Look at the following paper for details:
+[Duality in Persistent Homology of Images by
+Adélie Garin, Teresa Heiss, Kelly Maggs, Bea Bleile, Vanessa Robins](https://arxiv.org/abs/2005.04597)

 ## Difference with the original version